 * The Sultan of the Ottoman Empire once ordered the unconditional surrender of the Cossacks to his rule.
 In response, the Cossacks responded with a written reply that stated only [[PrecisionFStrike "Fuck thine own mother"]] twice.
 Though [[http://en.wikipedia.org/wiki/Reply_of_the_Zaporozhian_Cossacks another version]] has them write a much longer reply, but still filled with hilarious obscenities.

 * On April 28, 1988, the TV-broadcast French presidential debate occurs between then President François Mitterand (left-wing) and his current Prime minister, right-wing Jacques Chirac.
-After two years of "cohabitation", the tensions between them are already well-known, but it reaches its peak when Chirac says, "Allow me to say that this evening, I am not the Prime minister, and you are not the President of the Republic: we are two candidates... equals... and that submit themselves to the judgment of the French... the only one that counts.
-You will therefore permit me to call you Monsieur Mitterrand!"
+After two years of "cohabitation", the tensions between them are already well-known, but it reaches its peak when Chirac says, "Allow me to say that tonight, I am not the Prime minister, and you are not the President of the Republic: we are two candidates... equals... who submit themselves to the judgment of the French... the only one that matters.
+Allow me, terefore, to call you Mister Mitterrand!"
 Then, Mitterrand answers [[https://www.youtube.com/watch?v=btDazmTDCU4 "You are perfectly right about that, Mister Prime minister".]]
 What happens next?
 Until the end of the debate, Chirac calls his adversary "Mister President".
 He lost the election, until the next one.

 * At the meeting on 10 November 2007, Venezuela's then-president Hugo Chávez repeatedly interrupted Prime Minister of Spain José Luis Rodríguez Zapatero's speech to call his predecessor, José María Aznar, a "fascist" and "less human than snakes",and accuse Aznar of having supported a failed coup d'état aimed at removing Chávez from power.
 Zapatero had earlier irritated Chávez by suggesting that Latin America needed to attract more foreign capital to combat its "chronic, deepening poverty", and claimed that Chávez's policies scared investors out of Latin America.
 Chávez's attacks became so strong that Zapatero rose to Aznar's defence, even though he had been severely critical of Aznar in the past.
 Zapatero pointed out that Aznar had been democratically elected and was "a legitimate representative of the Spanish people".
 Although organizers switched off Chávez's microphone, he continued to interrupt as Zapatero defended Aznar.
 Juan Carlos leaned forward, turned towards his fellow head of state, and said, "''¿Por qué no te callas?''" (why don't you shut up?).
 The king's rebuke received applause from the general audience.
 He addressed Chávez using the familiar form of "you".
 (In Spanish, ''tú'' is usually used for close friends, family, or children and can be regarded as insulting when used in other circumstances.)